mathew-j-davis/boxesandarrows/README.md

 # Boxes and Arrows - Diagram Generator

+**WARNING - This tool is in alpha and is not ready for production use.**
+**This is a hobby project that began as a two file script for producing graphviz diagrams.
+I am currently refactoring the code to enable more flexible diagraming and export as different file types.
+Though basic diagramming using latex is working, there is lots of broken code, broken tests and confusing structure as I experiment with different approaches, both to the code and how to use AI tools to accelerate development, without producing unmaintainable mess.
+Although this is already a very useful tool for me, it is months away from being ready to share.**

 A data driven diagram generation tool that creates diagrams from text inputs.
 This tool creates box-and-arrow diagrams with control over positioning, styling, and relationships.

 ## Features